jschhie/Interactive-Image-Classifier/README.md

 # Terminology Mentioned
 The following list *briefly* highlights the terminology mentioned in this README.

-* __Bag-of-Words Modeling:__ Uses a visual vocabulary of image patches to compute similarity scores.
+* __Bag-of-Words Modeling:__ Uses a visual vocabulary of image patches.
-* __SIFT:__ An abbreviation for Scale-Invariant Feature Transform.
+* __SIFT (algorithm/descriptors):__ An abbreviation for Scale-Invariant Feature Transform.
 A Computer Vision algorithm used to describe local features within images.
 * __K-Means Clustering:__ An algorithm used to cluster, or group similar features together; used to create visual words.